CloudM-Migrate/documentation/Engineering-Reference/ProjectAdvancedOptions.md

 Allow the migration of multiple source items, of the same type, to a single destination item.

-Change Conditions: When enabled, it is possible to specify duplicate import names in the Items page and migrate from multiple sources into one.
+Change Conditions: When enabled it is possible to specify duplicate import names in the Items page and migrate from multiple sources into one.

 ---
 ## Email <a name="email"></a>